becc4/cse210-prepare/README.md

-# CSE 210 Articulate Projects
+# CSE 210 Prepare Source Code
-This repo contains the starter code for the CSE 210 Solo Projects for the Articulate competency.
+This repo contains the incomplete source code for the CSE 210 preparation assignments and the Articulate competency.

-It should be cloned by each person in the class and used as a starting point for these projects.
+It should be cloned by each person in the class and used as directed on the prepare assignment page.